Help us defend the rights of people who can’t afford a lawyer, so that everyone can have equal access to justice.

 You’d be joining a wonderful team of volunteer lawyers who provide free legal advice to local people when they need it most.
 Find out more about their impact here.

-Volunteer advisers typically offer advice on housing, employment, small claims, crime, consumer matters, family law, litigation, immigration and personal injury.
+Volunteer advisers typically offer advice on housing, employment, small claims, crime, consumer matters, family law, litigation, immigration, education and personal injury.

-During Covid-19, our pro bono volunteers are providing advice by phone only.
-In more normal times, we offer face-to-face advice in evening sessions in Croydon, Battersea, Merton, Kingston, Guildford and Wimbledon.
+Our pro bono volunteers are currently providing advice by phone only.
+Pre-Covid, we offered face-to-face advice in evening sessions in Croydon, Battersea, Merton, Kingston, Guildford and Wimbledon.

 To volunteer as an adviser, you must be either a qualified solicitor with a current practising certificate or a practising barrister, and you must have experience in the area of law that you want to advise on.

 If you’d like to volunteer as an adviser, please send your CV to email@example.com.
 Thank you.